Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

-A classical result from smoothed analysis \cite{ST04} states that the intersection polygon $Q \cap W$ is \emph{non-degenerate} almost surely: Every edge on $Q \cap W$ is uniquely given by the intersection between $W$ and a facet of $Q$ spanned by exactly $d$ vertices.
+A fact used since the early days of smoothed analysis \cite{ST04} states that the intersection polygon $Q \cap W$ is \emph{non-degenerate} with probability measure $1$: every edge on $Q \cap W$ is uniquely given by the intersection between $W$ and a facet of $Q$, and every facet of $Q$ is spanned by exactly $d$ vertices.
 For any index set $I \in \binom{[n]}{d}$, write $E_I$ as the event that $\conv(a_i : i\in I) \cap W$ is an edge of $Q \cap W$.
 Non-degeneracy implies that every edge of $Q \cap W$ uniquely corresponds to an index set $I \in \binom{[n]}{d}$ such that $E_I$ holds.

-Before sketching our proof, we briefly review the approach of \cite{DH18}, and then discuss the main technical obstacles of obtaining a upper bound with better dependence on $\sigma$.
+Before sketching our proof, we first review the approach of \cite{DH18}, then discuss the main technical challenges in achieving an upper bound with better dependence on $\sigma$.

-As a first step, they replace the Gaussian distribution with what they dub a Laplace-Gaussian distribution.
-The latter distribution approximates the probability density of the former, in particular having nearly-equal smoothed shadow size, while being $O(\sigma^{-1}\sqrt{d\log n})$-log-Lipschitz for any point on its domain.
-A probability distribution with probability density function $\mu$ is $L$-log-Lipschitz for some $L > 0$, if for any $x, y\in \R^d$, we have $|\log(\mu(x)) - \log(\mu(y))| \leq L\|x - y\|$.
+As a first step in \cite{DH18}, the authors replace the Gaussian distribution with a distribution they call the Laplace-Gaussian distribution\footnote{The Laplace-Gaussian distribution follows the Gaussian probability density function near its mean but exhibits exponentially decaying tails.}.
+The latter distribution approximates the probability density of the former, in particular having nearly equivalent smoothed shadow size, while being $O(\sigma^{-1}\sqrt{d\log n})$-log-Lipschitz for any point on its domain.
+A probability distribution with probability density function $\mu$ is $L$-log-Lipschitz for some $L > 0$ if, for any $x, y\in \R^d$, the condition $|\log(\mu(x)) - \log(\mu(y))| \leq L\|x - y\|$ holds.